vectara/vectara-docs/www/docs/learn/grounded-generation/configure-query-summarization.md

 them in `[number]` format in the summary text, where `number` starts from 1 and increases by 1 in each result in the `responseList`.

+## Citation Formatting

+Vectara also enables users to format citations in summaries so that they appear as numeric (default), HTML, Markdown, or none.
+For details, see the documentation on [formatting citations in summaries](/docs/api-reference/search-apis/search#citation-format-in-summary).

 ## Advanced summarization parameters